 ‘Algo’ relies on only modern protocols and cyphers.
 It contains the most secure defaults available, works with common cloud providers, and does not require client software on most devices.

-Steps in setting up a VPN Server
+Steps in creating your own VPN Server

 We will first register & set-up your cloud hosting and then deploy Algo VPN server to your newly created cloud instance.

-Step #1.
 Register Cloud hosting account

 You can start with Amazon EC2 since its free for 12 months.
 However, if you are serious with your VPN usage, Start with $5 a month plan of Digitalocean (The best cloud computing service)